 A more complex question involves a covered entity’s liability to HHS for its business associates’ HIPAA violations.
-Prior to the Final Rule, covered entities were not vicariously liable for the acts of their business associates who were agents of the covered entity so long as a valid BAA was in place.
-The Final Rule eliminated this exception and in its place added a provision clarifying that a covered entity can be held liable under the federal common law of agency for the acts or omissions of its business associate if the business associate is the covered entity’s “agent” and if the business associate is acting within the scope of the agency when it engages in the conduct to be imputed to the covered entity.
+The HIPAA Omnibus Final Rule clarified that a covered entity can be held liable under the federal common law of agency for the acts or omissions of its business associate if the business associate is the covered entity’s agent and if the business associate is acting within the scope of the agency when it engages in the conduct to be imputed to the covered entity.

 - Finally, covered entities should vet business associates before allowing them to access PHI.
-Questions to ask of potential business associates include, for example, whether they have completed a risk assessment, whether they have password policies, whether their staff is HIPAA trained, whether they secure work stations, and whether they encrypt devices.
+Risk assessments, password policies, staff HIPAA training, workstation security and encryption are all fair topics to explore.
 Covered entities should not engage business associates without a high level of comfort that the business associates are in active compliance with their obligations to protect the privacy and security of PHI.

 Want to learn more?